Kylie Jenner fueled rumors about an affair with her older sister’s best friend Kendall

 Fai Khadra and Kylie Jenner

 Last Sunday, Kylie and Fi were spotted together one evening on the streets of Los Angeles.
-The young people enjoyed all the joys of easing the quarantine: first they had dinner at the Japanese restaurant Nobu, and then they went together in a sports car to a nightclub.
+The young people enjoyed all the joys of easing the quarantine: first they had dinner at the Japanese restaurant Nobu, and then together they went to a nightclub in a sports car.
 At the entrance to the entertainment facility, Jenner and Khadra held hands tightly.

 Fai Khadra and Kylie Jenner

 By the way, this is not the first time Fi and Kylie spend time together.
-Back in winter, Jenner posted photos on Instagram with Khadra, in which she was holding him by the arm.
+Back in winter, Jenner published photos on Instagram with Khadra, in which she was holding his arm.
 Then her sister Kendall joked in the comments under the picture that she should start worrying about the fact that she was “taking away” her best friend, and Kylie only responded with emoticons with a kiss.

 Fai Khadra and Kendall Jenner